open-telemetry/oteps/text/0250-Composite_Samplers.md

 #### Required Arguments for ConsistentRuleBased

 - `SpanKind`
-- list of pairs (`Predicate`, `ConsistentProbabilitySampler`)
+- list of pairs (`Predicate`, `ComposableSampler`)

 For calculating the `SamplingAdvice`, if the `Span` kind matches the specified kind, the sampler goes through the list in the provided order and calls `SpanMatches` on `Predicate`s passing the same arguments as received.
-If a call returns `true`, the result is as returned by `GetSamplingAdvice` called on the corresponding `ConsistentProbabilitySampler`.
+If a call returns `true`, the result is as returned by `GetSamplingAdvice` called on the corresponding `ComposableSampler`.
 If the `SpanKind` does not match, or none of the calls to `SpanMatches` yield `true`, the result is obtained by calling `GetSamplingAdvice` on `ConsistentAlwaysOffSampler`.

 ### ConsistentAnyOf

-`ConsistentAnyOf` is a composite sampler which takes a non-empty list of ConsistentProbabilitySamplers (delegates) as the argument.
+`ConsistentAnyOf` is a composite sampler which takes a non-empty list of ComposableSamplers (delegates) as the argument.
 The intention is to make a positive sampling decision if __any of__ the delegates would make a positive decision.

 Upon invocation of its `GetSamplingAdvice` function, it MUST go through the whole list and invoke `GetSamplingAdvice` function on each delegate sampler, passing the same arguments as received.